 levels are higher in electrodes that provide welds with a slag.
 In contrast to

-MIG wires, weld fume manganese content is higher in SMAW, GAS SHIELDED AND SELF
+MIG wires, weld fume manganese content is higher in SMAW, GAS SHIELDED & the SELF

-Be especially wary of self shielded flux cored and
+Be especially wary of Self Shielded Flux cored wire and

 Overexposure to manganese may injure